iron-io/docs/worker/custom_images_and_git_repos/index.md

 <h2 id="public">Using a Public Repository</h2>

-To add a public repo to your image, you just need to add git to the iage and clone the repo:
+To add a public repo to your image, you just need to add git to the image and clone the repo:

 ```sh
 FROM iron/go